 The beautiful Bonsai seating collection is inspired by reflections upon Japanese aesthetics and culture.
 We love how the seats are characterised by soft, cloud-like forms which creates an inviting shape reminiscent of a cultivated Japanese landscaped garden.

 Jules and Jim Armchairs:

 Named after the famous French movie by Francois Truffaut, Jules and Jim are two easy ultra-comfortable chairs.
 Jules is more petit and Jim is slightly larger, but although different in size, they both share a round geometry and are easily customisable, which makes them easy to place into any architectural context.

 Marenco Armchair and Sofa:

 Designed by Italian Mario Marenco in 1970, the Marenco Armchair and sofa features a revolutionary assembly system.
 The cushions are simply put into a metal tubular frame which creates rigidity and resistance when the seat is used.
 We think its distinctive design makes this a true statement piece.

 To develop the new Arcolor sofa for Arflex, Jaime Hayon wanted to create a modular system designed around the classical geometry of the arch.
 While many modular systems today can be square in appearance, we think Hayon has done a brilliant job applying the humble arch to create something more organic in shape.

-Explore these pieces plus our est favourites on the Design Directory here.
+Explore these pieces plus our est favourites on the Product Library here.